 Our School Day

-Teachers are in their classrooms to supervise children from 8.50 each morning.
-Staff will be on duty at this time, but not before.
-We expect children to be in their classrooms ready to start work by 9.00am.
+Teachers are in their classrooms to supervise children from 8:50 am each morning.
+We expect children to be in their classrooms ready to start work by 9.00 am.
 After this time gates onto the playgrounds will be locked.
-Children arriving after 9.00am should enter school through the main reception.
+Children arriving after 9.00 am should enter the school through the main reception.
+Breaktimes are staggered throughout the school.

 Illness, Absence & Punctuality

-It is the legal responsibility of parents to ensure their child attends school regularly and absence from school should not be permitted without good reason.
+It is the legal responsibility of parents to ensure their child attends school regularly.
+Absence from school should not be permitted without good reason.
 Regular attendance at school enables children to cope more easily with school routines and work, thereby making learning more satisfying and ensuring greater progress both socially and academically.

-If your child is unwell please inform us by 9.00am on the first day of absence.
-It is our policy to follow up any unexplained absences immediately.
+If your child is unwell please inform us by 9.00 am on the first day of absence.
+It is our policy to follow up on any unexplained absences immediately.

 Please ensure your child arrives on time - even the odd ten minutes or so lateness soon adds up to a lot of missed work.

-For Foundation Stage and Key Stage 1, years 1 and 2 children are entitles to the Universal Infant Free School meals.
+For Foundation Stage and Key Stage 1, (Year 1 and Year 2 children) are entitled to the Universal Infant Free School meals.
 If your child requires a special diet please see the school office for more information.

-For Key Stage 2, years 3, 4 and 5 the cost of school dinners is £2.20 per day.
-Please send the correct payment in an envelope with your child's name, class and please follow the school meals contract.
+For Key Stage 2, (Years 3 -6) the cost of school dinners is £2.35 per day.
 If at any point in the school year you wish to change your contract please inform the office staff a week in advance of the change and they will issue you with a new contract.
-Payment can be made by cash or cheque.
-Please make cheques payable to LCC.
+Payments for school meals are to be paid via the School Gateway.

 Free School Meals